bsileo/SmartThings_Pentair/README.md

 3. Install the new Device Handlers into the Smartthings IDE (http://graph.api.smartthings.com/)
-   a.
-Pentair Pool Controller
+   - Pentair Pool Controller
-   b.
-Pentair Water Thermostat
+   - Pentair Water Thermostat
-   c.
-Pentair Pool Control Switch
+   - Pentair Pool Control Switch
-   d.
-Pentair Chlorinator
+   - Pentair Chlorinator
    For each one,
       a) Go to https://graph.api.smartthings.com/ide/devices
       b) Hit the "+New Device Type" at the top right corner